lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 Liu et al[^ch2] show that -- with a carefully selected learning rate -- random tickets can perform as well as winning tickets.
 Both works, however, did not yet use late resetting[^lth-at-scale], which helps to find winning tickets especially in deep architectures.
-Another limitation is that the LTH only claims that winning tickets exist, but does not give you winning tickets right-away.
-To find a winning ticket, you also need to start with a large, dense model in the first place.

-#### experiments on the sum-of-two-inputs example
+#### hands-on: experiments on the sum-of-two-inputs example

-Let's implement the sum-of-two-inputs example from [above](#a-toy-example-sum-of-two-inputs).
+Before we conclude, let's return to our sum-of-two-inputs example from [above](#a-toy-example-sum-of-two-inputs).
 We use local pruning such that the second layer does not get pruned away completely.
 We begin with 200 hidden units and train for 10 epochs for each pruning round.